ise-uiuc/magicoder/README.md

 - **Magicoder-*S*-DS-6.7B**: **Correct!** It successfully performs the 45-degree rotation on the input image in the **clockwise** direction.
 As required in the instruction, it **adds the text description** under the output.

 Interface:
 ![Magicoder](assets/magicoder-s-ds.png)

 - **Deepseek-coder-6.7b-base**: Wrong.
-It also wrongly performs the 45-degree rotation on the input image in the **counterclockwise** direction.
+It wrongly performs the 45-degree rotation on the input image in the **counterclockwise** direction.
 Even worse, it **misses the text description** under the output.

 Interface:
 ![deepseek-coder-6.7b-base](assets/ds-coder-base.png)

 </details>